atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_163005.jpg]]

 ## LCD display
-We also found this 16x2 LCD display in Chip Weems' miscellaneous project parts boxes
+We also found this 16x2 LCD display in Chip Weems' miscellaneous project parts boxes, and since it used an 8 bit data input, we figured that we could fit it into our computer.
 ![[rotated-20250218_163003.jpg]]